-It is important to note that the delivery of services to customers in the Business world doesn't come easily.
+It is important to note that the delivery of services to customers in the business world doesn’t come easily.
 Occasionally, customers may get displeased and unsatisfied with the products or services we have provided.
 No business wants to experience a confrontation with an angry customer, so it is essential to ensure that companies have the proper ways to lessen an angry customer and fix the problem on their own.
-Let's dive into some key strategies that every business can employ to deal with angry customers professionally and without using or losing our tempers de-escalation training techniques.
+Let’s look at some key strategies that every business can employ to deal with angry customers professionally and without using or losing our tempers de-escalation training techniques.

 Stay Calm and Composed